 Most entrepreneurs and businesspeople expect to find themselves at networking and industry events at least a few times per calendar year, if not per month.
 But far too many promising conversations turn into one-sided pitches punctuated with a business card.
-Make sure you are not one of these kind people!
+Make sure you are not one of these kinds of people by reading the article How To Leave A Lasting Impression.

 Ask something that will get a different and unique conversation started.
 Instead of the normal question “What do you do?” ask, “What do you hope to take away from this event?”
 Or ask them what they think of a new idea you have.
 So you can also tell them about your idea.
 People remember having an interesting conversation.